PlantUMLBrowser.java

 *

-* web developers to integrate PlantUML however they want.
+* for web developers to integrate PlantUML however they want.

 *